-DSBs may request additional funding, up to the maximum amount noted in their annual allocation for these projects.
+DSBs may request additional funding, up to the maximum amount noted in their annual allocation for Special Projects for Girls, Indigenous Students, and Community Outreach.

-Note: Special Project Funding may be moved within this category (i.e., among sub-categories), with ministry approval, but may not be moved to other categories.
+Note: Special Project Funding may be moved within this category (i.e., among sub-categories), with ministry approval but may not be moved to other categories.